fantasmoio/Fantasmo-Android-SDK/README.md

     fmLocationManager.stopUpdatingLocation()

-Location events are be provided through `FMLocationListener`.
+Location events are provided through `FMLocationListener`.

     /**
      * Listener for the Fantasmo SDK Location results.